mikecroucher/Git_Academic_Benefits/Readme.md

 ## A single point of truth

 I've even seen folders like the one above passed down generations of PhD students like some sort of family heirloom.
 I've seen labs where multple such folders exist across a dozen machines, each one with a mixture of duplicated and unique files.
+That is, not only is there a confusing mess of files in a folder but there is a confusing mess of these folders!

+By using a GitHub repository you have a **single point of truth** for your project.
+The latest version is there.
+All old versions are there.
+All discussion about it is there.
+Everything...one place

 ## Keeping track of everything that changed